markopalagruza/headless/mirror-closed-eyes.md

 # Mirror, Closed Eyes
 ## In this chapter we explore the difference between public and private identity through experiments, including looking in a mirror and closing one's eyes.
-It challenges viewers to directly experience their innermost nature as boundless awareness.
+It challenges you to directly experience your innermost nature as boundless awareness.

 [Watch this on YT](https://youtu.be/zQLuV7YQBsE?si=91--BBKVsyUpEzC-) (6:38)